Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Combined Sewer: Wikipedia

-CSO discharges are typically minimised by building storm surge tanks up-stream.
+CSO discharges are typically minimised by diverting some surface water out of the combined sewer, or by building storm surge tanks up-stream.

 These tanks are kept empty until heavy rainfall starts to overwhelm the system.